 Part of a new series of self-help books for low-intensity patients, a significant gap identified by IAPT workers

-This book is the perfect resource for helping you beat fears and phobias, either by yourself or in conjunction with the support of an IAPT service.
-It is written in a friendly, engaging (and jargon-free!) style and encourages interactive reading through tables, illustrations and worksheets.
-Real-life case studies illustrate the use of the therapy and demonstrate how you can gradually overcome your fear of the thing that frightens you.
-This book will help you to understand your phobia and face your fears through graded exposure therapy.
+This book is the perfect resource for helping you to beat panic attacks and panic disorder, either by yourself or in conjunction with the support of an IAPT service.
+Written in a friendly, engaging (and jargon-free!) style, the book encourages interactive reading through tables, illustrations and worksheets.
+Real-life case studies illustrate the use of each intervention and demonstrate how you can work through your condition.
+This book will help you to understand your panic cycle, and to face your fears through gradual exposure.

 Paul Farrand and Marie Chellingsworth have both worked at a national level in the area of CBT self-help research and training, with past involvement in organisations and programmes as diverse as the Department of Health, British Psychological Society, Psychological Wellbeing Practitioners and the British Association for Behavioural and Cognitive Psychotherapies.